 Municipal bonds are debt obligations issued to obtain funds for various public purposes.
 Municipal bonds include general obligation bonds, revenue or special obligation bonds, private activity and industrial development bonds, moral obligation bonds and participation interests in municipal bonds.
 General obligation bonds are backed by the taxing power of the issuing municipality.
-Revenue or special obligation bonds are backed by the taxing power of the issuing municipality.
-Revenue or special obligation bonds are issued by or on behalf of public authorities to raise money to finance various privately-owned or -operated facilities for business and manufacturing, housing, sports and pollution control.
+Revenue or special obligation bonds are backed by the revenues of a project or facility, such as tolls from a toll bridge.
+Private activity or industrial development bonds are issued by or on behalf of public authorities to raise money to finance various privately-owned or -operated facilities for business and manufacturing, housing, sports and pollution control.
 These bonds are also used to finance public facilities such as airports, mass transit systems, ports, parking or sewage or solid waste disposal facilities and certain other facilities.
 The payment of the principal and interest on such bonds is dependent solely on the ability of the facility's user to meet its financial obligations and the pledge, if any, of real and personal property financed as security for such payment.
 Moral obligation bonds are normally issued by special purpose authorities.
 Moral obligation bonds are not backed by the full faith and credit of the issuing municipality, but are generally backed by the agreement of the issuing authority to request appropriations from the municipality's legislative body.
 Certificates of participation represent an interest in an underlying obligation or commitment, such as an obligation issued in connection with a leasing arrangement.